Turn a Hobby Into a Business

 What does the IRS require for a business?

 To be honest, you’re probably better off keeping your day job and turning your hobby into a side hustle at first.
-This will allow you to invest your time and energy into growing a profitable business on the side.
+This will allow you to invest your time and energy into growing a most profitable business on the side.
 Your hobby could also be a business, but it’s essential to check with a tax professional before making any decisions.
-You need to be aware too, that the TCJA that went into effect January 1, 2018, doesn’t allow you to deduct any expenses for a hobby.
-You are required to claim all income however.

 Conclusion

-When it comes time to turn your hobby into a business, the first step is to ask yourself why you want to do it.
+When it comes time to turn a hobby into a business, the first step is to ask yourself why you want to do it.
 That’s because your hobby isn’t just something you do for fun, it’s also a part of who you are.
 And if you want to build a business around that part of yourself, you need to make sure you’re doing it for the right reasons.
 From there, you want to make sure you’re creating something your audience wants, and that you have what it takes to succeed.

 You also might want to consider turning your hobby into a platform or a service.
 In any case, turning a hobby into a business is challenging, but it can also be incredibly rewarding.
+Many others have learned how to start with affiliate marketing, and this has very high profit potential.